ignc-research/2d-imagination/README.md

 #### Version 1

 The following videos show both how the imagination is being visualized and how it is considered an occupied area by the local planner, which using the local_costmap changes the robot's path accordingly.
 Please note that with this version ```teleoperation``` and the rviz feature ```2D Nav Goal``` can not be used properly, since the imagination will be neither visualized nor taken into account by the planners.
+Nevertheless, both navigation options could be still used for data collection.

 | <img src="/img/imagination/imagination_version1_map_center_2d_nav_goal.gif"> | <img src="/img/imagination/imagination_version1_scenario8.gif"> |
 |:--:|:--:|